 The Federal Direct Parent Loan Program is for the parents of dependent undergraduate students.
 Parents may borrow up to the cost of attendance minus any other financial assistance.
 The Federal Direct Graduate PLUS Loan program enables graduate students to borrow to help pay for their educational expenses.
 With a Grad PLUS loan, students may borrow up to the full cost of attendance, less other financial aid as long as they qualify.
 The Grad PLUS loans are made by the federal government.
-The interest rate on a PLUS loan is fixed at 7.9 percent.
+The interest rate on a PLUS loan is fixed at 7.21 percent, and it typically changes annually each July 1.
 Income level is not a criterion for determining eligibility for this loan.
 Loan approval is based on credit worthiness.
 A completed FAFSA is required.